+\iscaRev{Longer workloads are not affected by prior SF settings, as shown in \Cref{fig:eval_sf_impact}(d) and \Cref{fig:eval_sf_impact}(i).
+We also evaluate very large batch sizes using SF\_$Y$\%, where a single DMA batch contains $Y$\% of the total intermediate result size.
+Up to SF\_25\%, the performance impact remains marginal; for example, \Cref{fig:eval_sf_impact}(i) shows only a 1.04$\times$ runtime compared to SF1.
+However, excessive SF values such as SF\_50\% and SF\_100\% can degrade performance, even relative to the baselines.
+This is because \system sends a payload buffer tail-update DMA message per batch, while issuing metadata buffer tail-update DMA messages per payload.
+With very large SF values, these separate DMA messages occur simultaneously, creating significant overhead on the CXL link and pipeline, especially when data movement volume is high, as in \Cref{fig:eval_sf_impact}(d).
+Nevertheless, because \system minimizes per-request pipeline overheads, large SF values do not harm workload performance until a certain threshold.
+Therefore, dynamically selecting an optimal SF could benefit multi-tenant environments. }

-\heading{Impact of OoO Support} \Cref{fig:eval_ooo_impact} presents the normalized end-to-end runtime of \system under different scheduling policies, with and without out-of-order streaming.
-Results are normalized to the case with out-of-order streaming enabled.
+\heading{Impact of OoO Support} \Cref{fig:eval_ooo_impact} presents the normalized end-to-end runtime of \system under different scheduling policies, with and without \iscaRev{OoO} streaming.
+Results are normalized to the case with \iscaRev{OoO} streaming enabled.
 We evaluate both round-robin (RR) and FIFO scheduling, applied symmetrically to CCM and host schedulers.